rafaelromao/mtc2016/README.md

 # MTC2016

-This repository contains a ChatBot developed using the Messaging Hub platform for the event Minas Testing Conference 2016.
+This repository contains a ChatBot, developed using the [OMNI Messaging Hub](http://omni.messaginghub.io) platform, to be used in the Minas Testing Conference 2016.

 **Work in progress**